-The final laboratory activity that you will have in Chem 1061 is a multi-week independent project.
+The final laboratory activity that you will have in Chem 1062 is a multi-week independent project.
 During this project you will have the opportunity to utilize some of the skills that you have developed over the course to design an experiment that is of interest to you, collect and analyze data, and report the results in both a presentation to your classmates and a written report.

-The independent project will cover three to four weeks, depending on the course.
+The independent project will cover four to five weeks, depending on the semester.
 Before the project actually begins, you will spend a week selecting groups and topics, planning your experiment and preparing a list of supplies that you will need.
-Once the project begins, you will have two to three weeks to prepare chemicals, begin experimenting, collect and interpret data, perform calculations, make modifications, and prepare reports.
+Once the project begins, you will have three to four weeks to prepare chemicals, begin experimenting, collect and interpret data, perform calculations, make modifications, and prepare reports.
 The final week of the laboratory project will be for presentations by each group to the laboratory class as a whole.